PhilMele/M1Project/README.md

    (2) A customer boostrap navbar which gives site users access to the various pages of the site.
 We discuss the custom aspect in the next section.
    (3) A blurred square (`.top-image-blurred-square`) that comes on top of `.bg-img-local-business` which contains: a `<h1>`, and a Call to Action section (CtA).
 The CtA section displays 1 or 2 buttons (depending on screen size) and prompts user to either book a call through a calendly link or leave a message by clicking on button "Email Us" which will redirect the user to `Contact_us.html' that handles the form.
 This form is discussed futher later on.

+   Note: An extra `.top-image-blurred-square` was created for `contact_us.html` and `thank_you.html` as the content within the blurred square is slight different and the rendering was not satisfying.

    The header also comes with some styling to garantee navbar and the logo are visible independently of the background image present.
 To achieve this `.navbar-background-color` is created in the css file applying a dark background.
 To make sure the transition between the dark background and the background images is made smoothly, `linear-background` is added as the property instead of `background-color`.

    **Note**: the `<div>` element where `bg-img-local-business` and `bg-img-public sector` is contains an `aria-label="..."`. `Nu Html Checker` will flag it as a warning.
 Despite the warning we left it as is, as it allows for description of the picture, since the image link is handled in the css file.